Properties of the spherically symmetric polymer black holes: Introduction

 \item $\mu_0$-scheme: In this approach, the two quantum parameters $\delta_b$ and $ \delta_c$ are simply taken as constants.
 This is the case studied, for example, in \cite{Ashtekar:2005qt,Modesto:2005zm,Modesto:2008im,Assanioussi:2019twp,Bodendorfer:2019nvy,Campiglia:2007pb}.

-\item \textit{Generalised} $\mu_0$-scheme: In this approach, the quantum parameters $\delta_b$ and $\delta_c$ are considered as the Dirac observables, i.e., they are phase space variables, but are constants along the effective trajectories of the system \cite{AOS18a,AOS18b,AO20,Corichi:2015xia,Olmedo:2017lvt}.
+\item \textit{Generalized} $\mu_0$-scheme: In this approach, the quantum parameters $\delta_b$ and $\delta_c$ are considered as the Dirac observables, i.e., they are phase space variables, but are constants along the effective trajectories of the system \cite{AOS18a,AOS18b,AO20,Corichi:2015xia,Olmedo:2017lvt}.

 \item $\bar \mu$-scheme: In this approach, the two quantum parameters $\delta_b$ and $\delta_c$ are the phase space functions, and their functional dependence on the canonical variables depends on the specific ways to carry out the quantization, which have been explored in detail in \cite{Chiou:2008nm,Bohmer:2007wi,Brannlund:2008iw,Dadhich:2015ora,Cortez:2017alh,Chiou:2008eg,Joe:2014tca,Alesci:2019pbs}.